Research Triangle Region

 - Internationally recognized quality of life that helps us recruit and retain talent.

-- Diverse people - 2 million of them - in thriving communities.
+- Diverse people - 2 million of them and growing - in thriving communities.

-- Extensive research and development - to the tune of more than $2 billion each year - conducted at regional universities, federal labs and contract research companies.
+- Extensive research and development - to the tune of $2 billion each year - conducted at regional universities, federal labs and contract research companies.

 - A variety of well-supported technology clusters, constantly developing the products, processes and services that will help define the future.

-- Focused workforce development to support the 1 million workers who call this region home.
+- Focused workforce development to support the 1 million plus workers who call this region home.

 It's all connected, of course.
 The ample opportunities that attract the top talent are the same qualities attracting the organizations that hire that talent.
 And so on.
 Call it a endless cycle or a chicken-and-egg thing; we just know it works.